top of page

 When I was working in Izumo, I lived in a rural seaside town called Taki.
 It merged with Izumo some years back.

 I really liked the atmosphere of the town and got to know many wonderful people.
-In my final year of JET, I participated in a local development committee in which we were thinking of ways to enliven the Taki town for both locals and tourists.
+In my final year of JET (2021), I participated in a local development committee in which we were thinking of ways to enliven the Taki town for both locals and tourists.

 Taki town started a collaboration with Finnish town of Kalajoki over 20 years ago, and they have a log cottage holiday village overlooking the sea.

-Since the holiday village is built with Finnish timber, I started spinning an idea about the Finnish house elves, kotitonttu, which are believed to enter your dwelling with the wood you built it from.
+Since the holiday village is built with Finnish timber, I introduced an idea about the Finnish house elves, kotitonttu, which are believed to enter your dwelling with the wood you built it from.
+Hence, there must be tonttu living in Taki.

-It lead to a community art project, in which the tonttu of Finland are living in Taki with the Japanese mythological creatures and spirits.
+It lead to a community art project, in which the tonttu from Finland are interacting in Taki with the Japanese mythological creatures and spirits, as well as locals.

 Tokuji Town Making